 Becoming a member

 Organizations that have an interest in promoting or performing research related to activities of routine tumor testing to identify individuals with Lynch Syndrome can become partners.
 Designation as a partner of the LSSN does not mean that the LSSN endorses any product or service provided or sold by that partner.
 Individuals are not eligible to become partners, although each organization designates one or two representatives as primary contacts.

 Full members must meet all of the following criteria:

 - Institutions (hospitals, clinics, and academic medical centers) currently performing routine* tumor testing on colorectal cancers and/or endometrial cancers

-- Commitment to enter data (outlined by the research guidelines) regularly into the LSSN database for surveillance and/or research purposes [once the database is active]
+- Intent to enter data regularly into the LSSN database for surveillance and/or research purposes [once the database is active]

 - A genetic counselor or other qualified healthcare provider (see below) trained in providing cancer genetic services is required to be at the institution